samus-io/tablab-steps/steps/SRs048u9bX4uCLe85EjLKUEvjlHnqHUPRfF/en/README.md

     https://vulnerable.tbl/email/update?email=attacker@attacker.tbl
     ```

-  * Clicking the link while authenticated to `vulnerable.tbl` causes the browser to automatically send a GET request to the exposed endpoint.
+  * Clicking the link while authenticated to `vulnerable.tbl` would cause the browser to automatically send a GET request to the exposed endpoint.
 * CSRF can also be exploited via the GET method by embedding the malicious link in an HTML element like an `<img>` tag.
 When the victim accesses a malicious website, the browser automatically processes the HTML and issues the GET request to the vulnerable endpoint without requiring user interaction:

     ```html
     <img src="https://vulnerable.tbl/email/update?email=attacker@attacker.tbl">
     ```

-  * The request sent, containing the victim's authenticated session cookies, would trigger the state-changing operation, altering the user's email address to `attacker@attacker.tbl` without the victim's awareness or approval.
+  * The request sent, containing the victim's authenticated session cookies, would trigger the state-changing operation, altering the user's email address to `attacker@attacker.tbl` without the victim's awareness or approval in this case.
 * As an example, after updating the victim’s email, the attacker could reset the password through the new email, effectively gaining complete control of the account.

 ## Exploiting CSRF via session fixation